tsemaylo/DerivativeSolver/design/docs/grammar.md

 The basic grammar of math expressions for parser.

-The order of rule application defines the priority of opperation.
+The logic of grammar execution:
+1. Iterate through all rules.
+2. If one rule has reduced the stack then start iteration from the beginning of the list.
+3. The order of the rule in the grammar (No.) defines which rules should be executed first to keep the syntax tree consistent.
+The grammar from this point of view acts more like sequence of actions.
+IMPORTANT it doesn't define the priority of arithmetic operations!

 The '|' must be understood as OR in terms of multiple options.
 For instance: "Sum | Sub" means that we are expecting either addition or subtraction operator on this place.